FSGModding/FSG_Mod_Assistant/README.md

 ## What this does

 At it's core functionality, this is a file manager, and it has the ability to edit FS22's `gameSettings.xml` file to set one of your mod collections as the mod location the game reads. __For the security conscious__, it's sole communication with the internet is the self-updater for the program, and pulling a list of modHub mods from a server - all of your mods are tested locally - if you prefer to update manually, you can safely block this app in your firewall - although that will break the "Open on ModHub" button.
 There is also a portable (no-install) version if you prefer that.

+### A Special Note About SymLinks

+One method to keep the size of a mod collection down is to use symlinks - Mod Assist is aware of symlinks, and will treat them much like the game does - like any other mod file.
+Mod Assist does not have any sort of built in sym link functions, you'll need a third party app or advanced knowledge of the command line to create them.

+When doing file operations

+- `Move`ing a symlink will move the __LINK DESCRIPTOR__ (the linked file remains unchanged)
+- `Copy`ing a symlink will copy the __ORIGINAL FILE__ (the linked file is duplicated)
+- `Delete`ing a symlink will delete the __LINK DESCRIPTOR__ (the linked file remains unchanged)

+Note that invalid links in your folders will be ignored, however a warning message will be added to the debug log.

 ## What is a Broken Mod?